 Drawings of both Small and Johnson, as well a piece of rope from the actual execution, are on display in the dungeon of the Burlington County Prison.

-We frequent Mt.
-Holly since it is a local jaunt for us and the brewery produces some of my favorite Craft Beer.
+We frequent Mount Holly since it is a local jaunt for us and the brewery produces some of my favorite Craft Beer.
 A historic restaurant – Eagles Nest – is a great place to eat or have a few drinks and they even have an outside seating area that is on the Rancocas Creek.
 And in case your wondering – yes it is haunted.
 I’ve encountered a woman Spirit on multiple occasions in the restaurant.

 We had private access to the full prison as well as the jail yard for 4 hours.
 The prison has 3 floors.
 We split up into two teams, keeping a floor between us, during the paranormal investigation.
 We set up several night vision video cameras and carried one with us as we investigated.
 Following is a list of equipment we used throughout the investigation:

 - Night vision cameras – video and still

 - Audio Recorders